SimonDMC/backup/README.md

 # Backup

-A simple command line tool to backup your files using git
+A simple command line tool to backup your files using git or zip

 ## Installation

 Install the tool globally using npm:

 ```sh
 npm install -g @simondmc/backup
 ```

 # Usage

+## Git Backup

-Make sure you have a git repository, then run `backup` or `backup <commit message>` in a terminal.
+To backup up files using git, make sure you have a git repository, then run `backup` or `backup <commit message>` in a terminal.

+## Zip Backup

+To backup a folder using zip, navigate to **inside** that folder, open the terminal and run `backup -z` or `backup --zip`.